paradise-fi/RoFI/doc/rofilib/configuration.rst

 instead of `[[1, 0, 0, 0], [0, 1, 0, 0], [0, 0, 1, 0], [0, 0, 0, 1]]`.

-.. doxygenfunction:: rofi::configuration::serialization::toJSON( const Rofibot& bot, Callback attrCb )
+.. doxygenfunction:: rofi::configuration::serialization::toJSON( const RofiWorld& world, Callback attrCb )
     :project: configuration

 The callback is optional.
 It provides you with the ability to extend the json representation with